DAACS/documentation/content/en/_index.md

 <!-- markdownlint-restore -->

 This site provides details on how to use the Diagnostic Assessment and Achievement of College Skills (DAACS).
-The site has multiple areas depending on your particular role in using DAACS.
+The site has multiple areas depending on your particular role in using DAACS including academic advisors, instructors, coaches, and information technologists.

 {{< button size="large" relref="/overview" >}}Get Started{{< /button >}}